 If you are age 16 or 17, you are eligible to join WVRS as a Cadet member.
 As a Cadet member, you have the opportunity to assist on ambulance calls by lifting and moving patients, taking vital signs, and carrying equipment.
 Cadet members are fully expected to take an intensive EMT class and carry on to be a fully functioning Charge EMT at WVRS once they turn 18.

-This is a large time commitment beyond an after school activity, and therefore, we recommend that you review the Requirements of joining as a member.
-Cadet members have the same duty requirements and expectations as Active members, but on school nights are allowed to leave at 10pm.
+This is a very large time commitment, far beyond an after school activity, and therefore we recommend that you review the Requirements of joining as a member first.
+Cadet members have the same duty requirements and full expectations as Active adult members, with the only change being on school nights they are allowed to leave at 10pm.

 Interested Cadet Members should fill out a Join Now form.